shravansabavat/message-service-client/README.md

 # A simple message posting application

-> A simple application which is developed in angular.js running on node server.
-Application has the ability

 ### What is this service for?

 A simple application which is developed in angular.js running on node server.